gcallah/BookReviews/mcpherson.md

 directly encountered.
 It is very easy to adopt a high-minded desire to help "humanity," but more more difficult (and useful) to actually engage in helping the people we personally encounter.

-While I do think McPherson is largely correct here, I wonder if he gives quite enough weight to the limit limits on loyalty.
+While I do think McPherson is largely correct here, I wonder if he gives quite enough weight to the limits on loyalty.
 He considers a questionable case where a son turns in his father for stealing a sheep, and Confucius condemns the son.
 Perhaps sheep stealing is not a serious enough crime to justify overturning filial bonds, but what about rape, or murder?
 Surely one's father could do something so heinous that one would have no moral choice but to turn him in?